EE/django-goals/README.md

 `GOALS_MEMORY_LIMIT_MIB` - Maximum memory usage of a worker process.
 This is enforced using `resource` python module.
 Set to `None` to disable the limit.
 Default is `None`.

+`GOALS_TIME_LIMIT_SECONDS` - Maximum time a handler function can run.
+If the handler function runs longer than this, it is terminated.
+Default is `None` (no limit).

 ## A real-life example: use Django Goals in e-commerce

 Imagine you have a Django application for an e-commerce site.
 You want to send a follow-up email to customers who haven't completed their purchase after adding items to their cart.
 This email should only be sent if certain conditions are met (e.g., a specific time has passed since the items were added to the cart).